dawsh2/mmbt/src/engine/README.md

 6. **Use event handlers for custom analytics**: Leverage the event system to monitor specific aspects of the backtest

 7. **Separate parameter optimization from backtesting**: Use the backtester to evaluate strategies with pre-optimized parameters rather than doing both at once

+8. **Maintain proper event flow**: Ensure all components receive and process events correctly according to the defined event flow

+9. **Update portfolio regularly**: Call the `update()` method with each new bar to keep the portfolio state current